OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

-This problem will help you review the differences among *call by reference*, *call by copy-restore*, and *call by macro*.
+The following problem will help you review the differences among *call by reference*, *call by copy-restore*, and *call by macro*.
 To earn credit, you must complete this randomized problem correctly three times in a row.